-Business Managing Directors and Presidents are responsible for the development and implementation of local slavery and human trafficking policies within their respective businesses.
-Divisional MDs/Presidents are responsible for monitoring the compliance of this policy by the businesses within their division.
+Business Managing Directors and Presidents are responsible for the implementation of local slavery and human trafficking policies within their respective businesses.
+Divisional MDs/Presidents are responsible for monitoring policy compliance by the businesses within their division.

 Managing Directors and Presidents shall ensure that: